 Equipment and media must be dropped off/checked in the first business day after your event.
 If equipment and media is not brought back at this time, you may be charged a late fee.
 If equipment is ever double booked over a weekend, you will be notified and most likely expected to return the equipment following the conclusion of your event.

-11. Sparklancer rakes in the cash - That's it!
+11. Payday for Sparklancer! - That's it!
 Now it is time for you to get paid!
 If you followed all these steps, you should have had an outstanding event, and the only thing left is for you to get paid!
 Refer to Understanding Your Pay from Module 1 if you have questions regarding pay.

 Take a moment to read through the client process.
 This is a step-by-step graphic that our clients reference in order to know the process they will go through for an event.
 Know this process by heart so that if your clients have a question about this process, you will be able to answer it correctly.

 - What's considered casual?

 - Dressing options

 - Levels of attire

 Click through these slides and read up on how Spark expects you to present yourself while at an event.
 Before your event, check your planning forms to ensure you are prepared to dress the way the client has requested.
 When a client books with us, they are able to pick from a few different options.
 The choices on those options will determine what you need to wear and how you need to dress at your event.
 Look over these slides carefully and understand everything that goes into each different event attire—especially the higher levels of dress code!

 - Troubleshooting the Lighting System